dirigiblelabs/curriculum-2017/DayanaKaramiteva/Wiki.md

-# Creating a Wiki page
+# Creating a Wiki Page

-#### After creating a project with the steps above, you can write a wiki page for the project.
+After creating a project with the steps above, you can write a wiki page for the project.
 The following steps can be done only with existing project.

-## Procedure:
+## Procedure
-1. Navigate to the Workspace view and select a project.
+1. Navigate to the *Workspace view* and select a project.

 2. Right click on the project.